indigo-astronomy/indigo/indigo_drivers/rotator_lunatico/README.md

-# Lunatico Astronomy Armadillo/Platypus rotator driver
+# Lunatico Astronomy Limpet/Armadillo/Platypus rotator/focuser driver

 https://www.lunatico.es

 ## Supported devices

-Seletek, Armadillo, Platypus and Limpet.
+Seletek, Armadillo, Platypus and Limpet controllers.

 No hot plug support.
+All devices are present at startup:

+* **Limpet** - One rotator is present.
+* **Seletek** and **Armadillo** - One rotator is present on "Main" port and "Exp" can be configured as rotator or focuser.
+* **Platypus** - One rotator is present on "Main" port, while "Exp" and "Third" can be configured as rotator or focuser.

 ## Supported platforms